 - Types of chemical peeling: With various agents - glycolic acid, salicylic acid, lactic acid, fruit enzymes, tartaric acid, malic acid, TCA or trichloroacetic acid, carbolic acid (phenol peels) or various combinations on different concentrations.

 Risks: Chemical peelings are most often done during the fall or winter.
 Any sun exposure could lead to hyperpigmentation on the skin.
-If the procedure done by a non-expert, chemical peeling could leave permanent scars, and hypo or hyper-pigmentations.
+If the procedure is done by a non-expert, chemical peeling could leave permanent scars, and hypo or hyper-pigmentations.